kgary/ser421public/serverside/nonSpring/BooktownREST/README.md

 ### Installing

 Simply unzip to get the source tree.
-The tomcat10 has a complete replica intended for tomcat10, with the only changes being the use of jakarta servlet libraries and upgrades to the jersey libraries to use 3.0 (The tomcat 9 version uses Jersey 2.2.7)
+The tomcat10 has a complete replica intended for tomcat10, with the only changes being the use of jakarta servlet libraries and upgrades to the jersey libraries to use 3.0 (The tomcat 9 version uses Jersey 2.2.7).

+Edit the build.properties to set the location of tomcat 9 (or 10).
+Do an 'ant clean' and then an 'ant deploy'.
+The app by default is named RestExampleAPI and the base URL is /RestExampleAPI/rest/...

 ### Executing program